larry-lime/vim-config/README.md

     - [Add-Ons](#add-ons)

 ## Installation
-Clone this repo to your `~/.config` directory and add rename it to `nvim/` to use it as your Neovim config.
-If you have another folder names `nvim/` in your `.config/` directory make sure you move or rename it to something like `nvim.old`
+Clone this repo to your `~/.config` directory and add rename it to `nvim` to use it as your Neovim config.
+If you have another folder names `nvim` in your `~/.config/` make sure you move or rename it to something like `nvim.old`.
 ```
 git clone https://github.com/larry-lime/nvim-config.git
 ```